Jump to Recipe

 Can you freeze this recipe?

-This Hibachi Steak Bites with Zucchini and Mushrooms is the perfect one-pan copycat meal.
-It’s gluten-free, soy-free, keto, paleo, whole30, and AIP.
+These Hibachi Steak Bites with Zucchini and Mushrooms are the perfect one-pan copycat meal.
+It's gluten-free, soy-free, can be made AIP.

 Ingredients